MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection: Approach

 where $U_q,U_k,U_o$ are the parameters of mapping from $w*h$ to $D$ and $\Omega_i$ denotes neighborhoods of $C_i$. $\sqrt{D}$ acts as a normalization factor.
 Following \cite{vaswani2017attention,velivckovic2018graph}, we also employ multi-head dot product by $L$ parallel attention layers to speed up the calculation efficiency.
 The overall working flow is formulated as:

 where $U_c$ is the mapping parameter, $U'_q,U'_k,U'_o$ map the feature dimension to $1/L$ of the original, $||$ means concatenation, and $d$ equals $D/L$.
-Finally, new channel-level attention-aware global feature $\rm C\_G$ is reshaped to the same domination with $\rm O\_G$.
+Finally, the new channel-level attention-aware global feature $\rm C\_G$=$\{\Bar{C}_i\}$ is reshaped to the same domination with $\rm O\_G$.
 With the same process on pixel-level features $\{P_1,...,P_{w'*h'}\}$, we can get the final pixel-level attention-aware global features $\rm P\_G$ after a deconvolution layer behind of a GAT with multi-head (MH-GAT).

-\subsubsection{Hierarchical Fusion and Iteration.}
+\subsubsection{Hierarchical Fusion and Iteration}

-We iteratively refine the $i$-th target AU feature of the proposed multi-level relational reasoning layer $K$ times, which obtains other correlated local regional information and provides rich global information in each layer.
+We iteratively refine the $i$-th target AU feature of the proposed multi-level relational reasoning layer $K$ times, which obtains other correlated local, and regional information and provides rich global details in each layer.
 The process can be formulated as:

 where $W^k$ is the mapping parameter and $A^k_{ij}$ means the learnable correlation coefficient between AU$_i$ and AU$_j$ at $k$-th layer.
 We then use a hierarchical fusion strategy by a gated fusion cell (GFC) to complement the global multi-level information for each updated AU feature at $k$-th layer as follows: